Request a Consultation

 Why Sell Farm & Ranch Land at Auction in Montana?

-A traditional listing can sit on the market for months with no certainty of closing.
+A traditional listing can sit on the market for months while carrying costs accumulate and buyers attach contingencies that erode certainty.
 Auction gives you a defined timeline and a transparent process from day one.

 Defined Closing Timeline

-Know your closing date before the auction starts.
+You know your closing date before the auction starts.
 No waiting, no extensions, no drawn-out negotiations.
-Typically 30–45 days from auction to close.
+Typically 30 to 45 days from auction to close.

 No Contingencies

 Auction buyers are pre-qualified and purchase as-is.
-No financing contingencies, no inspection delays, no deal falling through at the last minute.
+No financing contingencies, no inspection delays, no deals falling through at the last minute.

 Competitive Bidding